 How fit do you need to be for the Short South trip?

 Most people that join our trips have questions about how fit they need to be, so here you'll find descriptions of the hikes and activities involved on the 8-day Short South tour.
-Our trips are designed for people who want to experience New Zealand's incredible array of outdoor adventures and we can tailor it suit you however active you want to be.
+Our trips are designed for people who want to experience New Zealand's incredible array of outdoor adventures and we can tailor the trip to suit you however active you want to be.
 As long as you enjoy hiking and the outdoors you will enjoy this trip, but you certainly don't need to be a fitness expert.

 Day 1: Overnight Cruise on Milford Sound

-After meeting your guides and fellow travellers in Queenstown, we’ll get straight into it by heading for Milford Sound on arguably the most spectacular road in the country or anywhere – the scenery is mind blowing.
+After meeting your guides and fellow travellers in Queenstown, we’ll get straight into it by heading for Milford Sound on arguably the most spectacular road in the country or anywhere – the scenery is mind-blowing.
 This afternoon we’ll enjoy several blissful short walks on our journey, then have a chance to meet the local wildlife of Fiordland National Park while we explore the sound by boat.

 Day 2 – Hike the Routeburn Track